alicia-tsai/ccClub/README.md

 ccClub offers free coding courses and study groups for those who are interested in learning Python and its applications.
 Come join us, we welcome people from all levels!

 This website only contains material taught and developed by me.
-For full information and content of the course, please visit our [main course website](http://www.ccclub.io/home/).
+For full information of the club, please visit our [main club website](http://www.ccclub.io/home/).

 We also offer video lectures on [Udemy](https://www.udemy.com/ccclub-python-for-beginners/learn/v4/overview).
 This is one of the most popular Python courses for beginner on Udemy in Chinese!
 Come check it out and use this promo code `ALICIA-TSAI.CCCLUB` to get a discount.